-(c) At the request of a licensed physician who is not employed by the employee's employer, and not at the request of the employee's employer.
+(c) At the request of a licensed physician, certified nurse-midwife, clinical nurse specialist, or certified nurse practitioner who is not employed by the employee's employer, and not at the request of the employee's employer.

 (2) As used in division (C)(1)(a) of this section, "reasonable cause" means, but is not limited to, evidence that an employee is or was using alcohol, a controlled substance, or marihuana drawn from specific, objective facts and reasonable inferences drawn from these facts in light of experience and training.
 These facts and inferences may be based on, but are not limited to, any of the following: